 About 51% of UX researchers are already using AI tools for user research, and 91% are open to using them in the future.
 There are 6 different types of AI UX research tools that have emerged and are now being used to make UX research more efficient:

-Before conducting UX research, teams define their objectives and gather initial insights.
-AI-powered writing and ideation tools, like ChatGPT and Copy.ai, help structure research questions, summarize existing research, and generate user personas based on market trends.
+Before starting research, teams define objectives and explore existing insights.
+AI-powered tools, like ChatGPT and Copy.ai, help summarize historical and secondary data, structure research questions, and suggest suitable research methods.

 Modern research repositories have evolved beyond simple storage systems.
 Using advanced AI search capabilities, New-age AI-powered repositories have Google-like search built in to help you find the answers you need in seconds, taking the burden of knowledge management off your team.